 Unitarian Universalist

-Stephanie Wildheart (She/Her) is a Trent Alumni who has worked at Trent for just over 10 years.
-She graduated with an undergrad degree in Psychology and then went off travelling.
-She landed in Dingle, Ireland for 5 years running a mansion turned hostel and enjoyed travelling all over Europe in her off time, while always making it back to Peterborough to celebrate the winter holidays with her family.
+Stephanie Wildheart (she/her) is a Trent Alumni who has worked at Trent for 12 years.
+She graduated with a degree in Psychology, then spent 5 years in Ireland running a mansion-turned-hostel and exploring Europe.
 Stephanie has a daughter that she adores.
 Her family also includes two Yorkipoos and a Sphynx cat.
-Stephanie grew up in a religious family and while she wanted to very much to go into ministry, she took some time away to grapple with questions that arose in that setting.
-She found her spiritual home with the Unitarian Fellowship of Peterborough and has since held many roles including the President of the Board, chair of several commitees, and is a service leader from time to time.
-She is currently sitting on the Board of Directors as Past President and is thrilled to have the opportunity to support humans in the role of Lay Chaplain.
-Please feel free to reach out for more information about Unitarian Universalism, Rites of Passage ceremonies including transition celebrations of all kinds and any other questions you might have.
-Unitarians love questions and believe we are all on our own paths and journeys and good company only adds to the fuller adventure.
+Stephanie grew up in a religious family and while interested in ministry, she took some time for self-reflection and ultimately found her spiritual home with the Unitarian Fellowship of Peterborough.
+She has since held many roles including the President of the Board, Chair of several committees, and occasional service leader .
+She is thrilled to support humans in the role of Lay Chaplain, offering thoughtful ceremonies in celebration of life transitions.
+Please reach out for more information about Unitarian Universalism, Rites of Passage ceremonies, or anything else.
+Unitarians love questions and believe we are all on our own journeys.
+Good company only adds to the fuller adventure!

 Christian - Catholic